marmelab/react-admin/docs/DataProviders.md

 export default App;
 ```

-That's enough to make all react-admin components work.
+That's all it takes to make all react-admin components work with your API.

-Here is how this particular Data Provider maps react-admin calls to API calls:
+Here's how this Data Provider maps react-admin calls to API calls:

 | Method name        | API call                                                                                |
 | ------------------ | --------------------------------------------------------------------------------------- |